Skip to content

 (fn [db _] (:audit/counters db)))

-This is the structural rewrite target for every "observer-shaped reg-event-error-handler / reg-global-interceptor / add-post-event-callback / handler-body telemetry" hit from §1.
-The framework defaults compose (the :sensitive? guard, the off-box-include defaults on the walker); the floor checklist composes (redact-sensitive-floor); the size cap composes (cap-or-elide); the dropped-count signal composes (the [:audit/dropped-counter-inc ...] dispatch).
-The body is the minimum baseline — every observability site lands here or better; the agent surfaces the diff between the v1 site's body and this shape and asks the operator to confirm any deviations (a destination-specific SDK call, a custom batching layer, an alternative redaction policy).
+This is the structural rewrite target for every dev-only "observer-shaped reg-event-error-handler / reg-global-interceptor / add-post-event-callback / handler-body telemetry" hit from §1 — the ones meant to elide in production.
+(Production-survivable off-box forwarders land on Shape 0's frame sink, or the corpus-wide register-event-listener! / register-error-listener!, where the framework composes this same redaction + size-cap for you.)
+On the dev surface the framework defaults compose (the :sensitive? guard, the off-box-include defaults on the walker); the floor checklist composes (redact-sensitive-floor); the size cap composes (cap-or-elide); the dropped-count signal composes (the [:audit/dropped-counter-inc ...] dispatch).
+The body is the minimum baseline — every dev-surface observability site lands here or better; the agent surfaces the diff between the v1 site's body and this shape and asks the operator to confirm any deviations (a destination-specific SDK call, a custom batching layer, an alternative redaction policy).

-When the v1 observer assembled a per-cascade summary (an audit-log entry per drain, an error-projection per failed cascade, a post-mortem record per top-level event), the v2-canonical surface is register-epoch-cb! rather than register-trace-cb! — the framework hands the listener one assembled :rf/epoch-record per drain-settle with the structured :sub-runs / :renders / :effects projections (per 009 §register-epoch-cb! — assembled-epoch listener).
+When the v1 observer assembled a per-cascade summary (an audit-log entry per drain, an error-projection per failed cascade, a post-mortem record per top-level event), the v2-canonical surface is register-epoch-listener! rather than register-listener! — the framework hands the listener one assembled :rf/epoch-record per drain-settle with the structured :sub-runs / :renders / :effects projections (per 009 §register-epoch-listener! — assembled-epoch listener).
 The mediation body is structurally similar to Shape A but operates on the epoch record:

 (fn epoch-shipper [epoch-record]